urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/13 Multithreading.md

       Joins the current thread to its parent thread, finishing this one Can be used with a delay
     void interrupt()
       Sets the interrupted property to true
-    boolean isInterrupted()
+      When you interrupt a thread that is sleeping (or waiting on a monitor), that thread gets an InterruptedException.
+      When you interrupt a RUNNABLE thread, it does not get any exception but its interrupted status is set to true. boolean isInterrupted()
       Tests whether this thread has been interrupted void yield()